Last Updated September 17, 2020 (on September 11, 2020, FMCSA issued an Extension of the Modified Expanded Emergency Declaration)

 If the suspension does apply to my operations, when exactly am I exempt from the requirements of 49 CFR Parts 390 through 399?

 Generally the suspension applies while drivers are engaged in direct assistance activities or are returning to their carrier’s terminal or normal work reporting location, as described in the emergency declaration.
 Drivers are once again subject to the regulatory requirements once the direct assistance activities are terminated.
-Please refer to the expanded emergency declaration posted on the FMCSA website for more details.
+Please refer to the Extension of the Modified Expanded Emergency Declaration posted on the FMCSA website for more details.

 How long is this limited suspension expected to last?

-The suspension will be in effect until the end of the national emergency, or through April 12, 2020, whichever occurs sooner.
-Please refer to the expanded emergency declaration posted on the FMCSA website for more details.
+The suspension will be in effect until the end of the national emergency, or through December 31, 2020, whichever occurs sooner.
+Please refer to the Extension of the Modified Expanded Emergency Declaration posted on the FMCSA website for more details.

 Where should I go if I have questions about the declaration or how to account for it using Samsara’s ELD product?